-iOS 14 and Facebook ads: All you need to know
+iOS 14 / Facebook ads: All you need to know

-iOS 14 and Facebook ads: All you need to know
+iOS 14 / Facebook ads: All you need to know

-Apple is implementing new user privacy features in iOS 14 that will change the way iOS apps will be able to track users.
+Apple implemented new user privacy features in iOS 14 that changed the way iOS apps are able to track users.

 My name is Depesh Mandalia and I’m the founder of SM Commerce, a Facebook ads agency here in the UK, and creator of elite training programs, such as The Ultimate CBO Cookbook and the BPM Method.

-I’ve spent countless hours researching and compiling information both from Apple and Facebook’s developer documentation and blog posts to completely understand what’s happening and coming with iOS 14.
+I’ve spent countless hours researching and compiling information both from Apple and Facebook’s developer documentation and blog posts to completely understand what happened and came with iOS 14.
 I’m here today on the Revealbot blog to summarize the biggest changes and things you need to do today to prepare.

-Basically, tracking on Apple devices running iOS 14 or higher will eventually be opt-in for users once the update rolls out this year.
-So it’s not just Facebook that will be affected, but Instagram, Snapchat, TikTok, Pinterest, and every single other app that uses any kind of third-party data to collect information about its users.
+Basically, tracking on Apple devices running iOS 14 or higher became opt-in for users once the update rolled out.
+So it’s not just Facebook that was affected, but Instagram, Snapchat, TikTok, Pinterest, and every single other app that uses any kind of third-party data to collect information about its users.

 We’re going to cover exactly what’s changing from both a user’s point-of-view and from an advertiser’s point-of-view, as well as what we can do to mitigate the effects of this update as much as possible.